Guía de grosores de hilo y ovillos (estándares internacionales)

 2. The turns should touch , without overlapping.

-3. Count how many turns fit in 1 cm (or 2 cm and divide by 2 for more precision).
+3. Count how many turns fit in 1 cm (or in 2 cm and divide by 2 for more precision).

-4. Compare it with these reference guidelines :
+4. Compare it with these indicative references:

 Thickness Turns per cm (approx.)